20 WordPress skills all developers need

 What are WordPress skills?

-• The applicant knows how to write and publish a blog post or page in WordPress (contributor skills).
+The applicant can write and publish a blog post or page on WordPress

-• The prospective employee can set up and manage a WordPress site, including installing themes and plugins (content manager skills).
+The candidate can set up and manage a WordPress site

-• A candidate knows how to develop themes and plugins for WordPress (WordPress developer skills).
+The candidate can develop themes and plugins for WordPress

-Apart from the technical and hard skills, developers also need the right soft skills to succeed in WordPress administration.
+Apart from the technical and hard skills, like React, Wordpress plugins, and coding skills, developers also need the right soft skills to succeed in WordPress administration.

 1. Communication